MasterShifuCsgo/Right-Click-Uninterested-for-Youtube/README.md

 **A:** Yes!
 Use:
 - **Ctrl + Left-click** to open in a new tab
 - **Shift + Left-click** to open in a new window

+# Note

+code does not include support for playlists